Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Introduction

 \section{Introduction}

-The physics of neutron stars presents a complex problem.
-The cores of NSs are extremely dense; the matter there is also under the regime of strong gravity \citep{ShapiroTeukolsky1983, Oertel2017, LattimerPrakash2007, Glendenning2000}.
-Further complications can also arise, as the magnetic fields at the cores of the NSs are in an extreme regime not encountered in any other astrophysical source \citep{DuncanThompson1992, kouveliotou, HardingLai2006, Mallick:2013apx}.
+The equation of state of matter at densities exceeding those found in atomic nuclei remains one of the most profound unsolved problems in physics.
+The cores of neutron stars (NSs) are incredibly dense, where matter exists under extreme gravitational conditions \citep{ShapiroTeukolsky1983, Oertel2017, LattimerPrakash2007, Glendenning2000}.
 Such a captivating system has therefore long intrigued physicists.
-The scenario gains additional importance as ab initio theoretical and experimental advances to understand the matter at such densities proved futile until now \citep{de-forcrand,goy,lattimer2004}.
-Therefore, the only laboratories where matter at high densities exists are the cores of the NSs \citep{Glendenning2000, LattimerPrakash2007, OzelFreire2016}.
-For the last few decades, physicists have tried to match model predictions of NSs with observations to understand the matter at extreme density and gravity \citep{Huth:2020ozf, Huth:2021bsp, Annala:2021gom, Nicholl:2021rcr, Imam:2024gfh, Biswas:2024hja}.
+The scenario gains additional importance as ab initio theoretical and experimental advances to understand the matter at such densities have proved challenging until now \citep{de-forcrand, goy, lattimer2004}.
+Therefore, the only natural laboratories for high-density matter are the cores of the NSs \citep{Glendenning2000, LattimerPrakash2007, OzelFreire2016}.
+For the last few decades, physicists have sought to reconcile model predictions of NSs with observations to understand matter at extreme density and gravity \citep{Huth:2020ozf, Huth:2021bsp, Annala:2021gom, Nicholl:2021rcr, Imam:2024gfh, Biswas:2024hja}.
+At the heart of the problem lies the quest to apprehend the unresolved regime of quantum chromodynamics (QCD), the state of matter at high density and low temperature.
+The uncertainties of the finite density regime arise from the ignorance of matter properties beyond nuclear saturation density.
+The chiral effective field theory ($\chi$ EFT) models the sub-nuclear densities satisfactorily but is not equipped to extend beyond such densities \citep{Hebeler_2013, Gandolfi:2019zpj, Keller:2020qhx}, whereas the asymptotic high-density matter regime is approximately captured with perturbative QCD calculations \citep{Kurkela2010pQCD, Fraga:2013qra, Kurkela_2014}.